PoSIG Admission Requirements

 Do I need to submit a copy of my documents that is legally notarized, or will a normal copy do?

-During the application procedure, normal photocopies are accepted.
-Please also include a non-certified English translation of the required proofs, if the original certificates were not issued in English.
+During the application procedure, standard photocopies are acceptable.
+Please also include a non-certified English translation of the required documents if the original certificates were not issued in English.

-If selected, you will have to provide the PoSIG Coordinators’ Board with originals or certified copies of your university degree, diploma supplement and transcript of records.
-Concerning passports, a normal copy will suffice.
+If selected, you will be required to provide the PoSIG Coordinators' Board with originals or certified copies of your university degree, diploma supplement, and transcript of records.

 Is there a specific template for the letters of reference?